Garlic Brown Sugar Lamb Ribs

 - Transfer to a plate and cover with foil.

-- Reduce heat to medium and add minced garlic and sauté it just until fragrant, for about 30 seconds.
+- Lower the heat to medium and add minced garlic, sautéing it until fragrant, about 30 seconds.

-- Add fresh rosemary, stir and cook for 30 seconds.
-Add brown sugar and broth.
-Stir until the sugar has completely melted.
+- Add fresh rosemary, stir, and cook for 30 seconds.
+Then, add brown sugar and broth, stirring until the sugar is completely melted.
 Season with salt and pepper to taste.

-- Increase heat to medium-high, stir and cook the sauce until it reduces and thickens slightly about 5 minutes.
+- Increase the heat to medium-high, and stir the sauce until it reduces and thickens slightly, about 5-8 minutes.

 Video